 Whether you have bills to pay or are just looking for some additional funds, we have legit and creatives ideas for teachers on how to earn extra money.
 Our article on companies that hire teachers over the summer can be a great start if you’re looking for summer gigs, but we also wanted to offer these one-off ideas.
 Wondering which opportunities are most profitable?
-Check out this Priceonomics article that helps explain.
+Check out this Priceonomics article that helps explain good teacher side hustle opportunities.
 They show driving for Lyft can be more fruitful than driving for Uber, and they identify other companies you might want to be on the lookout for.

 Teacher Pay Teachers has changed the way teachers get and share content.
 Chances are, you’ve downloaded something from it yourself.
 So why not take your great lessons and put them on there, too?
 Here’s a tip: If you have great material but you aren’t a designer, ask a friend or hire someone to make it look good.
 This can go a LONG way in helping sales.

-Check out local tutoring places to see if they’re looking to hire.
-Or take your search online.
+Check out local tutoring places to see if they’re looking to hire, or post on your own on social media or parent/neighborhood groups.
+You can also take your search online.
 A couple of sites we know about include Wyzant and VIPKID.
 We have a pretty fabulous VIPKID review article here.

 Do you have amazing curriculum that people are always asking you for?
 Maybe it’s time to write an eBook and share your wealth of knowledge while increasing your wealth a bit.
 Kindle Direct Publishing is a good way to do this because then it’s available on Amazon, but there are other programs out there, too.